 Jeremy Brown is an aggressive, creative trial attorney who has worked on both sides of the docket, representing individuals, small businesses, and Fortune 500 companies nationwide in complex business litigation.
 A substantial portion of his practice focuses on real estate litigation, including title disputes, landlord-tenant, construction, and disputes arising from the acquisition and disposition of commercial real estate.
-His business litigation experience is wide-ranging and includes multi-million dollar antitrust litigation, oil and gas, securities, partnerships, trusts and estates, professional liability, class actions, trade secrets, non-competition, and defamation.
+Jeremy’s business litigation experience is wide-ranging.
+His past cases involved contracts, trademark and copyright, partnerships, antitrust, oil and gas, securities, professional liability, trade secrets, non-competition, and defamation.

 Jeremy also handles complex insurance coverage disputes involving most types of insurance products, with particular expertise in the areas of title insurance, financial institution bonds, commercial crime policies, directors and officers insurance, and professional liability policies.
 Jeremy has handled coverage matters involving some of the most high-profile Ponzi schemes and bank failures in the United States, and has extensive experience defending against claims prosecuted by the FDIC.